LFP battery technology: why lithium iron phosphate is winning

 Manufacturing advances driving down per-kWh costs

-The Rise of LFP Chemistry
+The rise of LFP chemistry

 - Thermal runaway temperature: LFP batteries don't experience thermal runaway until above 270°C, compared to approximately 150°C for NMC batteries